Best FFmpeg API Services Compared (2026)

 Do any FFmpeg APIs support AI agent integration?

 FFmpeg Micro has an MCP (Model Context Protocol) server that works with Claude Desktop, Claude Code, Cursor, Windsurf, and VS Code.
-This lets AI coding agents transcode video directly.
-No other FFmpeg API service currently offers MCP support.
+Rendi also offers an MCP server. ffmpeg-api.com has AI Chat for guidance but not MCP integration.

 FFmpeg Micro is free to start with 100 compute minutes per month.
 Sign up here and run your first transcode in under a minute.